EnMAP-Box/enmap-box-documentation/source/usr_section/usr_manual/applications.rst

     .. figure:: ./img/ClassificationDatasetManager_2d.png
         :align: center

-    For details see the :ref:`algorithm description <Create classification dataset (from categorized vector layer with attribute table)>`.
+    For details see the :ref:`algorithm description <alg-enmapbox-CreateClassificationDatasetFromCategorizedVectorLayerWithAttributeTable>`.

 From table with categories and feature fields
     .. figure:: ./img/ClassificationDatasetManager_2e_dataset.png